 So, you have been accepted to grad school, now what?

 Your graduate degree will provide advanced training (beyond a bachelor’s degree) in your preferred specific academic discipline.
-The focus is on advancing your subject-specific academic knowledge as opposed to preparing you for a specific career or job.
+The focus is on advancing your subject-specific academic knowledge, developing analytical and research skills, or to prepare you for a specific career or job.